-A. Self-represented Parties in the Courts
+A. Self-Represented Parties in the Courts

-The court representatives the author spoke with deal with significant numbers of self-represented claimants, particularly in family law, probate cases, landlord-tenant disputes, contract cases, guardianship and conservatorship, and protective orders.
+The court representatives the author spoke with deal with significant numbers of selfrepresented parties, particularly in family law, probate cases, landlord-tenant disputes, contract cases, guardianship and conservatorship, and protective orders.
 These case types are both high volume and have high percentages of self-represented parties.
-For instance, court representatives estimated that between 60% and 90% of family law cases had at least one self-represented party.
-By all accounts, this range seems fairly consistent nationwide.
-Very high percentages of self-represented parties were cited in other areas as well - for instance, Bonnie Hough (Principal Managing Attorney, California Center for Families, Children and the Courts) estimated that 90% of tenants in landlord-tenant disputes were self-represented, and Mary Jane Ciccarello, (Director, Utah State Courts' Self-Help Center), estimated that close to 100% of defendants in debt collection cases, and nearly as many defendants in eviction cases, are self-represented.
+For instance, court representatives estimated that over the last few years, between 60% and 90% of family law cases had at least one self-represented party.54 By all accounts, this range seems fairly consistent nationwide.55 Very high percentages of self-represented parties were cited in other areas as well - for instance, Bonnie Hough (Principal Managing Attorney, California Center for Families, Children and the Courts) estimated that 90% of tenants in landlord-tenant disputes were self-represented, and Mary Jane Ciccarello (Director, Utah State Courts' Self-Help Center) estimated that close to 100% of defendants in debt collection cases, and nearly as many defendants in eviction cases, are self-represented.

-Due to scheduling conflicts, the interview with Katherine Alteneder was conducted in two parts on different dates.
+53 Due to scheduling conflicts, the interview with Katherine Alteneder was conducted in two parts on different dates.

-Interviewees largely agreed that the number of self-represented parties had either held constant over the last few years or had increased, and no interviewees thought there was a decrease in the number of self-represented parties seen in their courts.
+Interviewees largely agreed that the number of self-represented parties had either held constant over the last few years56 or had increased,57 and no interviewees thought there was a decrease in the number of self-represented parties seen in their courts.
 As Michael Hayes (Senior Programs Manager, Department of Health and Human Services) pointed out, in some contexts rates of self-representation have been so high that there has been little room for increase over the past several years.
-However, Deborah Smith (Senior Analyst, National Center for State Courts), cautioned that, although most sources cite the number of self-represented parties as growing, there are not good data nationwide to back up that supposition.
-This is in part because of definitional issues - states have traditionally had different definitions of self-represented parties and struggled to consistently count cases in which a party loses or gains representation part-way through.
-It should also be noted that in some states, many parties can obtain assistance with their pleadings without having an attorney of record - this type of assistance may be very common, even in areas with very high numbers of self-represented parties.
+However, Deborah Smith (Senior Analyst, National Center for State Courts) cautioned that, although most sources cite the number of self-represented parties as growing, there are not good data nationwide to back up that supposition.
+This is in part because of definitional issues - states have traditionally had different definitions of self-represented parties and struggled to consistently count cases in which a party loses or gains representation part-way through.58 It should also be noted that in some states, many parties can obtain assistance with their pleadings without having an attorney of record - this type of assistance may be very common, even in areas with very high numbers of self-represented parties.59

-Self-represented litigant services often center on family law.
+Self-represented litigant services often focus on family law.
 This is in part because of the high raw number of family law cases - for instance, about 15% of non-criminal cases in

-&lt;sup>54 Telephone Interview by Connie Vogelmann with Mary Jane Ciccarello, Dir., Utah State Courts' Self Help Ctr.
-(July 20, 2016); Telephone Interview by Connie Vogelmann with Shawn Friend, Dir., Law Library Resource Ctr., Maricopa Cnty.
-Super.
+54 Telephone Interview with Mary Jane Ciccarello, Dir., Utah State Courts' Self Help Ctr.
+(July 20, 2016);

+Telephone Interview with Shawn Friend, Dir., Law Library Resource Ctr., Maricopa Cty, Super.
 Ct.
-(July 7, 2016); Telephone Interview by Connie Vogelmann with Sara Gonsalves, Manager, Self Represented Litigant Program, Minn.
-Judicial Branch (July 7, 2016); Telephone Interview by Connie Vogelmann with Bonnie Hough, Principal Managing Attorney, Ctr. for Families, Children & the Courts, Judicial Council of Cal.
-(July 8, 2016); Telephone Interview by Connie Vogelmann with Stacey Marz, Dir., Self-Help Servs., Alaska State Court Sys.
+(July 7, 2016); Telephone Interview with Sara Gonsalves, Manager, Self Represented Litigant Program, Minn.
+Judicial Branch (July 7, 2016); Telephone Interview with Bonnie Hough, Principal Managing Attorney, Ctr. for Families, Children & the Courts, Judicial Council of Cal.
+(July 8, 2016); Telephone Interview with Stacey Marz, Dir., Self-Help Servs., Alaska State Court Sys.
 (July 26, 2016).

-&lt;sup>55 Interview with Bonnie Hough, Id; Telephone Interview by Connie Vogelmann with Deborah Smith, Knowledge & Info.
-Analyst, Nat'l Ctr.
-For State Courts (July 19, 2016).
+55 Interview with Bonnie Hough, Id; Telephone Interview with Deborah Smith, Knowledge & Info.
+Analyst, Nat'l Ctr. for State Courts (July 19, 2016).

-&lt;sup>56 Interview with Mary Jane Ciccarello, supra note 54; Telephone Interview by Connie Vogelmann with Michael Hayes, Senior Programs Manager, Div. of Program Innovation, Office of Child Support Enf't, U.S. Dep't of Health & Human Servs.
+56 Interview with Mary Jane Ciccarello, supra note 54; Telephone Interview with Michael Hayes, Senior Programs Manager, Div. of Program Innovation, Office of Child Support Enf't, U.S. Dep't of Health & Human Servs.
 (July 26, 2016); Interview with Stacey Marz, supra note 54.

-&lt;sup>57 Interview with Sara Gonsalves, supra note 54; Interview with Bonnie Hough, supra note 54.
+57 Interview with Sara Gonsalves, supra note 54; Interview with Bonnie Hough, supra note 54.